rc-kid/rckid-v1/README.md

     cd rckid/build
     cmake ..

+### AVR UPDI Programmer

+Serial UPDI is used, more details [here](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md).
+I am using CH340 based one with a diode (BAT-60J) and internal 1k5 resistor on TX line.

+> Note that when using an adapter with a RX-line LED, such as most CH340 based ones, the LED must be removed or the programmer will *not* work.
+This is somewhat burried in the original document and it took me a while to realize this.

+There seems to be a possibility of building a high voltage UPDI programmer, details [here](http://www.technoblogy.com/show?48MP).

 ## Basic Operation

 The `fbcp-ili9341` runs in its own process and is responsible for displaying the contents of the framebuffer on the SPI display.